Fast Track Your Teaching Career

 • Are comfortable working in a fast-paced courses and environments

-READ: All candidates must be employed as a teacher of record (long-term sub/SOSA is acceptable) in a school setting for the duration of the program**
+READ: All candidates must earn an ARL license and be employed as a teacher of record (NOT a long-term sub/SOSA) in a school setting for the duration of the program*

 Note: Academic programs may have additional application requirements.

-**Applicants not currently employed in a school setting may be admitted under the condition that they 1) pass required competency exam(s) for licensure per NDE (i.e., Praxis, CBEST, ACT, or SAT) and 2) begin working in an applicable position in a Nevada public school setting before the start of the next K-12 school semester.
+*Applicants not currently employed in a school setting may be admitted under the condition that they begin working in an applicable position (as a teacher of record) in a Nevada public school setting after their first semester of coursework.

 Watch a video to learn more about the program and who qualifies.